• Skip to primary navigation

 “Okay,” you say.
 “But there is no way I have time to have that much sex.”

-Oh honey.
-If you don’t have time for sex every day, you definitely don’t have time for a baby.
+Also, sex doesn’t have to take a lot of time.
 My husband and I usually took between five minutes and an hour to have sex, depending on our mood and schedules.
-Now that we have a baby, we’re lucky if we get to pee much less have sex.
+Once we had a baby, we were lucky if we got to pee much less have sex.
 If you legitimately are going so strong that you do not have time to have daily sex then you need to declutter your schedule ASAP.
-I will blog more on the importance of clearing your schedule later.

 “But how can we keep sex interesting if we have it every day?”

-Now, this doesn’t mean that you will be “in the mood” every day.
-You probably won’t be.
-There will be days when you have a headache, when you are exhausted, when you are sick, or when you just don’t feel like it.
-HAVE SEX ANYWAY.
-Even if you start off not that interested, probably by the time things are really underway you’ll be enjoying yourself.
-Make it pleasurable.
-Use a vibrator (nothing detrimental to conception from it, I googled this like crazy) if you have a hard time having an orgasm without one.
+Tip: Make it pleasurable.
+Use a vibrator if you have a hard time having an orgasm without one.
+You can buy vibrators on Amazon.
+Nothing detrimental to conception from it, I googled this like crazy.
 Use different positions.
 Get creative.
 Have sex in every room of your house or apartment.
 Read romance novels.
 Watch sexy movies together.
 Most of all- just ENJOY each other.
-After you have a baby it will be hard to find the time to have sex!
+After you have a baby it may be hard to find the time to have sex!

 “You want me to have sex during my period?”